jh0152park/Firebase_Twitter/README.md

 # Bug Fix History
 - user profile re render immediately at left bottom of timeline screen  when after change user name.
+- added `like❤️` count realtime dependency to each user.

 # Work Results